Lefschetz contact manifolds and odd dimensional symplectic geometry: Introduction

-The main result established in this paper provides us a much better understanding of the Hard Lefschetz property of a Sasakian manifold, and leads directly to a large class of Lefschetz contact manifolds which are not necessarily Sasakian.
-A'campo and Kotschick \cite{AK94} proved that any finitely presentable group is the fundamental group of a five dimensional compact contact manifold.
-Applying the main result in this paper to a Boothby-Wang fibration, we are able to establish a sufficient and necessary condition for a finitely presentable group to be the fundamental group of a compact Lefschetz contact five manifold.
-We then use it to show the existence of Lefschetz contact manifolds with non-Lefschetz finite covering spaces.
-In particular, this provides first examples of compact Lefschetz contact manifolds with no Sasakian structures, and answers an open question asked in \cite[Sec.
-5]{CNY13}.

 In symplectic geometry, many examples of symplectic manifolds without any K\"ahler structures have been constructed.
 It has been very well understood that the category of symplectic manifolds is much larger than the category of K\"ahler manifolds.
 In contrast, much less is known about the differences between $K$-contact manifolds and Sasakian manifolds.
-Indeed, in the Open Problem 7.4 of their monograph \cite{BG08}, Boyer and late Galicki asked the question of whether there exist examples of simply connected $K$-contact manifolds which do not support any Sasakian structures.
-Only very recently did Hajduk and Tralle \cite{HT13} find out an answer to this question by constructing first such examples.
-Their methods depend on the theory of fat bundles developed by Sternberg, Weinstein, and Lerman, and yield examples in any dimension $\geq 11$, c.f. \cite[Thm.
-5.4]{HT13}.
+Indeed, in the Open Problem 7.4 of their monograph \cite{BG08}, Boyer and late Galicki asked the question of whether there exist examples of simply-connected compact $K$-contact manifolds which do not support any Sasakian structures.
+In the present paper, as a concrete application of the Lefschetz property of a $K$-contact manifold, we give a simple construction of simply-connected $K$-contact manifolds without any Sasakian structures in any dimension $\geq 9$.

-Let $M$ be a $2n+1$ dimensional compact Sasakian manifold.
-It is well known that for any $0\leq p\leq n$, the Betti number $b_p$ of $M$ must be even if $p$ is odd, c.f. \cite[Thm.
-7.4.11]{BG08}.
-Indeed, this fact was used in \cite{HT13} to detect the non-existence of Sasakian structures.
-In \cite{CNY14}, the authors applied the Hard Lefschetz property to show the existence of a $K$-contact manifold $(M,\eta)$ in dimension five and seven, which does not admit any Sasakian metric that is compatible with $\eta$.
-However, these examples are not simply-connected, and they may admit a Sasakian metric that is not compatible with the given contact one form.
-In the present paper, using the new insights obtained in our work, we give a simple construction of simply-connected $K$-contact manifolds without any Sasakian structures in any dimension $\geq 9$.
-In a forthcoming paper \cite{L13}, we will refine the symplectic Hodge theoretic methods developed in the current paper, and give explicit construction of more such examples in any dimension $\geq 7$.